 Suffolk Coastal/Waveney Merger.

-Our District Council is now working as “East Suffolk” although the new council will not be fully functional until 2019 when Councillors will be elected to the new authority.
+Our District Council is already jointly working as “East Suffolk” but the new Council will not be fully functional until 2019 when elections are held for Councillors to be elected to the new authority.

 Peter Miller, Chairman,